darylfung96/self-supervised-CT-segmentation/README.md

     python MyTrain_MulClsLungInf_UNet.py --is_eval True --load_net_path './Snapshots/save_weights/self-multi-inf-net/{checkpoint_model_name}' --model_name improved --load_net_path_2 './Snapshots/save_weights/baseline-multi-inf-net/{checkpoint_model_name}' --model_name_2 baseline

 This will compare the models and calculate the p-value significant value between the models using Wilcox Test.

+For all the evaluation, a folder will be created called "metrics_log".
+You will be able to see all the dice, jaccard, sensitivity, precision metrics there from the eval models ran.

 ### Generating Results